Lidar is used to detect potential obstacles that present hazards to air navigation.

 The 3D Elevation Program (3DEP) initiative is being developed to respond to growing needs for high-quality topographic data and for a wide range of other three-dimensional representations of the Nation's natural and constructed features.
 The primary goal of 3DEP is to systematically collect enhanced elevation data in the form of high-quality light detection and ranging (lidar) data over the conterminous United States, Hawaii, and the U.S. territories, with data acquired over an 8-year period.
 Interferometric synthetic aperture radar (ifsar) data will be collected over Alaska, where cloud cover and remote locations preclude the use of lidar over much of the State.
 The 3DEP initiative is based on the results of the National Enhanced Elevation Assessment.

-As a follow-up, on July 18, 2014, the USGS issued a Broad Agency Announcement (BAA) that provides detailed information on how to partner with the USGS and other Federal agencies to acquire high-quality 3D data.
-The BAA was modified on Dec.
-3, 2014 (Amendment 8).
-Information and contacts are now available at Fed Biz Opps and Grants.gov (Search for Reference Number: G14PS00574).
-Offerors may contribute funds toward a USGS lidar data acquisition activity via the Geospatial Products and Services Contracts or they may request 3DEP funds toward a lidar data acquisition activity where the requesting partner is the acquiring authority.
+(Funding Opportunity Number: G15AS00123).
+Applicants may contribute funds toward a USGS lidar data acquisition activity via the Geospatial Products and Services Contracts or they may request 3DEP funds toward a lidar data acquisition activity where the requesting partner is the acquiring authority.
 Federal agencies, state and local governments, tribes, academic institutions and the private sector are eligible to submit pre-proposals.
-Reference materials associated with the Broad Agency Announcement are available on this website.
+Pre-proposals are due by 1:00PM ET on August 25, 2015.
+Full Proposals are due by 1:00PM ET on October 23, 2015 Reference materials associated with the BAA are available on this website

 Applications - A Few Examples